 LLC for Rental Property in California

 California is known for higher filing costs and possibly increased annual fees for businesses.
 Still, forming an LLC can yield strong liability protection for your real estate.
-Make sure to comply with local rent control laws if applicable and watch out for the annual Franchise Tax Board fees (usually $800 or more).
+Make sure to comply with local rent control laws if applicable and note that the first-year $800 franchise-tax exemption expired on January 1, 2024.
+New California LLCs must now pay the full $800 annual tax starting with their first taxable year.
 The Secretary of State’s website clarifies that you must keep a registered agent for service of process.
 Learn more about filing details by reading guides at calbar.ca.gov to ensure you meet local norms.

 LLC for Rental Property in Florida